Henrik Zetterberg: Back-to-back Stanley Cup Finals, Stanley Cup win, playoff MVP (2006–2012)

+Final years and captaincy (2012–2018)

-Zetterberg signed with EV Zug in Switzerland during the 2012–13 NHL season lockout.
+Zetterberg signed with EV Zug in Switzerland during the 2012–13 NHL lockout.

 On 15 January 2013, Zetterberg was named captain of the Red Wings, succeeding Lidström who had retired.
-Despite missing 13 games due to chronic back problems, he scored over 40 points through the first part of the 2013–14 NHL season.
+Despite missing 13 games due to chronic back problems, he scored over 40 points through the first part of the 2013–14 season.
 However, he sustained another back injury during the 2014 Winter Olympics and underwent surgery, causing him to miss an estimated two months of the season while the Red Wings pursued a berth in the NHL playoffs for the 23rd straight year.
 Zetterberg returned for the final two games of the 2014 Stanley Cup playoffs as the Red Wings were eliminated in the Eastern Conference Quarterfinals by the Boston Bruins.
 He elected not to play for Sweden in the 2014 IIHF World Championship to further recuperate from his back injury.

 On 6 November 2015, Zetterberg recorded his 300th career goal, which was against James Reimer of the Toronto Maple Leafs.
 He became the seventh Swedish player to reach the 300 goal plateau, and the fifth player in Red Wings franchise history to have 300 goals and 800 points, following Gordie Howe, Alex Delvecchio, Steve Yzerman, and Sergei Fedorov.

 On 9 April 2017, he played his 1,000th game for the Red Wings organization, as well as became the seventh in franchise history in total points, the game was also the last at Joe Louis Arena.

 During the 2017–18 season, Zetterberg reached several milestones.
 On 24 February 2018, he recorded his 335th career goal, tying him with Ted Lindsay for fifth all time in goals scored in franchise history.
 On 29 March 2018, he recorded his 954th career point, tying him with Sergei Fedorov for fifth all time in total points in franchise history.

-On September 14, 2018, Red Wings general manager Ken Holland announced that due to a degenerative back condition, Zetterberg would be unable to continue with his NHL career.
-However, due to Zetterberg having had 3 years left on his contract at the time of the announcement, he did not officially retire until his contract expired following the 2020-21 season.
+On 14 September 2018, Red Wings general manager Ken Holland announced that due to a degenerative back condition, Zetterberg would be unable to continue with his NHL career.
+However, due to Zetterberg having had 3 years left on his contract at the time of the announcement, he did not officially retire until his contract expired following the 2020–21 season.